In one sentence:

 - Boutique SIs — Specialized firms (5–50 people) with deep expertise in a narrow domain (e.g., RevOps tooling, identity management, data engineering).

 Which tier matters depends on your ICP.
-A SaaS selling $50K ACR to mid-market companies works with regional and boutique SIs.
-A SaaS selling $1M+ ACR to enterprise needs GSI relationships.
+A vendor selling $50K ACR to mid-market companies works with regional and boutique SIs.
+A vendor selling $1M+ ACR to enterprise needs GSI relationships.

 SI relationships typically involve four motions: